mehdizareii79/mehdizareii79.github.io/README.md

 - [x] Add a dark mode switch.
 - [x] Add a floating action button.
 - [x] Add text showing last updated date.
+- [ ] Add a news section for latest updates.
+- [ ] Update the publication section.
+- [ ] Use a SVG image for my name in Chinese.
+- [ ] Separate selected projects into its own page.
-- [ ] Add top and bottom bars showing the ends of page.
+- [ ] Add the moving robot avatar somewhere.

 ## Reference